 1. Easy access to the entire city

-Normal Heights is bordered by two of the main freeways in San Diego—the Interstate 805 and the Interstate 15.
+Normal Heights, San Diego is bordered by two of the main freeways in San Diego—the Interstate 805 and the Interstate 15.
 Having these two freeways incredibly close to this neighborhood means that getting around San Diego is not a challenging task.
-Whether you are driving your own car or taking public transportation, you’ll be able to get to surrounding neighborhoods and the Downtown area with no trouble at all.
+Whether you are driving your own car or taking public transportation, you’ll be able to get to surrounding neighborhoods of San Diego and the Downtown area with no trouble at all.

-For those of you who are looking to live in Normal Heights but work Downtown, you can rest easy knowing that your commute in the morning is only 15 minutes down the I-15 by car, and only 45 minutes by bus.
+For those of you who are looking to live in Normal Heights but work Downtown San Diego, you can rest easy knowing that your commute in the morning is only 15 minutes down the I-15 by car, and only 45 minutes by bus.
 No matter which San Diego neighborhood in Normal Heights you choose to settle into, you'll be able to explore the rest of the city with ease.

 For anywhere you need to go that may not be within walking distance, there is a great public transportation system.
 The Normal Heights area has 13 MTS (the public transit system in San Diego) bus stops that are easily accessible from any part of the neighborhood.
-Most of these bus stops can be found on Adams Avenue and El Cajon Blvd, which are the two main streets that border Normal Heights.
+Most of these bus stops can be found on Adams Avenue and El Cajon Boulevard, which are the two main streets that border Normal Heights, San Diego.